-- (1) Sampling sites must meet the objectives of the program or study. - At the sampling sites the river must be flowing freely and the sample must be as representative as possible of river flow at that site.
+- (1) Sampling sites must meet the objectives of your permit requirements and/or program or study. - (2) At the sampling sites the river must be flowing freely and the sample must be as representative as possible of river flow at that site.
 Consideration of all safety factors must be observed. - (3) Samples must be collected at midstream of the main channel at approximately two-thirds of the depth unless specific depths have been requested. - (4) All safety precautions must be observed during sampling which includes the use of harnesses, waterproof boots and other equipment.

-Samples from Sewers - Example
+Samples from Sewers Example